MaxwellDexter/pico-ps/README.md

 # *pico-ps*: a PICO-8 Particle System

-This particle system is a lightweight and fast implementation for the fantasy console [PICO-8](https://www.lexaloffle.com/pico-8.php), currently around 230 lines of code.
+This particle system is a lightweight and fast implementation for the fantasy console [PICO-8](https://www.lexaloffle.com/pico-8.php).
 Play the web demo here: https://www.lexaloffle.com/bbs/?tid=33987

 # Features